When you buy through our links, we may earn a commission. Learn more.

 - Gameplay: Open-world, strong multiplayer element, more addictive than crack

 The most appealing element of Forza, in addition to the obscene number of cars, lush looks, and fun driving, is that there's just so much to do.
-It's not just traveling from A to B quicker than everyone else, but the map is filled with different activities, many of them player-made, with more being added all the time.
+It's not just traveling from A to B quicker than everyone else: the map is filled with different activities, many of them player-made, with more being added all the time.

 Improving on Forza Horizon 4 was never going to be an easy task, but this installment manages it, partly by moving the action from the UK to Mexico in what is the largest and most varied play area the series has ever seen, featuring active volcanoes, jungles, beaches, a city, and more.
-The customization options for your cars are extensive, the graphics and building tools amazing.
+The customization options for your cars are extensive, and the graphics and building tools amazing.
 It's also one of those titles in which those who usually shun multiplayer elements will enjoy playing against or alongside others.

 There is a 'just one more race' feeling to Forza Horizon 5 that rivals the 'just one more turn' compulsion found in games such as Civilization.
 You may sit down for an intended half an hour, but two days will pass in the blink of an eye, leaving you jobless and single.
 This game can swallow your life.